-ID Mitigation EI-4.02 Access to hazardous materials storage areas shall be restricted to authorized and trained Contractor and Manitoba Hydro personnel.
-EI-4.03 An inventory of WHMIS controlled substances shall be prepared by the Contractor and maintained at each project site and updated as required by provincial legislation.
-EI-4.04 Bulk waste oil shall be stored in approved aboveground tanks provided with secondary containment in accordance with provincial legislation.
-EI-4.05 Containers of hazardous substances stored outside shall be labelled, weatherproof, placed on spill containment pallets and covered by a weatherproof tarp.
-EI-4.06 Contractor personnel shall be trained and certified in the handling of hazardous materials including emergency response procedures in accordance with provincial legislation.
-EI-4.07 Contractor personnel shall receive WHMIS training in accordance with provincial legislation.
-EI-4.08 Controlled substances shall be labeled in accordance with WHMIS requirements.
-Required documentation shall be displayed and current Materials Safety Data Sheets shall be available at each project site.
-EI-4.09 Empty hazardous waste containers shall be removed to a licensed or approved disposal site by the Contractor.
-EI-4.10 Hazardous materials storage sites shall be secured, and signs shall be posted that include hazard warnings, contacts in case of a release, access restrictions and under whose authority the access is restricted.
-EI-4.11 Hazardous materials shall be adequately contained and shall be protected from wind and rain to prevent deposition of fine particles or dust into watercourses through runoff.
-EI-4.12 Hazardous materials and WHMIS inventories shall be completed prior to construction.
-Inventories shall be updated in accordance with regulatory requirements.
-EI-4.14 Hazardous material and petroleum product storage areas (including coke materials for ground electrode facilities) shall have the following features: maximum separation distance from sensitive features (watercourses/bodies); clear identification of the material.
-EI-4.15 All hazardous materials including petroleum products shall be transported according to the procedures prescribed by provincial legislation.
-EI-4.16 Hazardous waste materials shall be segregated and stored by type.
-EI-4.17 Indoor storage of flammable and combustible substances shall be in fire resistant and vented enclosed storage area or building in accordance with national codes and standards.
-EI-4.19 Non-hazardous products shall be used in place of hazardous substances to the extent possible.
-EI-4.20 Orientation for Contractor and Manitoba Hydro employees working in construction areas shall include hazardous materials awareness.
-EI-4.21 Pesticide storage shall be in accordance with provincial legislation and Manitoba Hydro guidelines.
-EI-4.22 The Contractor shall be responsible for the safe use, handling, storage and disposal of hazardous materials including waste as well as procedures for emergency conditions in accordance with provincial and federal legislation and standards.
-EI-4.23 The Contractor shall monitor hazardous substance containers regularly for leaks and to ensure that labels are displayed.
-EI-4.24 The Site Environmental Officer shall make routine inspections of hazardous substance storage sites to ensure that environmental protection measures are implemented and effective.
-EI-4.25 Waste oil shall be transported by licensed carriers to licensed or approved waste oil recycling facilities.
-EI-4.26 Wet batteries shall be stored and transported to licensed or approved waste recycling facilities.
+ID Mitigation EI-4.02 Access to hazardous materials storage areas will be restricted to authorized and trained Contractor and Manitoba Hydro personnel.
+EI-4.03 An inventory of WHMIS controlled substances will be prepared by the Contractor and maintained at each project site and updated as required by provincial legislation.
+EI-4.04 Bulk waste oil will be stored in approved aboveground tanks provided with secondary containment in accordance with provincial legislation.
+EI-4.05 Containers of hazardous substances stored outside will be labelled, weatherproof, placed on spill containment pallets and covered by a weatherproof tarp.
+EI-4.06 Contractor personnel will be trained and certified in the handling of hazardous materials including emergency response procedures in accordance with provincial legislation.
+EI-4.07 Contractor personnel will receive WHMIS training in accordance with provincial legislation.
+EI-4.08 Controlled substances will be labelled in accordance with WHMIS requirements, required documentation will be displayed and current Materials Safety Data Sheets will be available at each project site.
+EI-4.09 Empty hazardous waste containers will be removed to a licensed or approved disposal site.
+EI-4.10 Hazardous materials storage sites will be secured, and signs will be posted that include hazard warnings, contacts in case of a release, access restrictions and under whose authority the access is restricted.
+EI-4.11 Hazardous materials will be adequately contained and will be protected from wind and rain to prevent entry of fine particles into streams through runoff of dust deposition.
+EI-4.12 Hazardous substance and WHMIS inventories will be completed prior to construction.
+Inventories will be updated in accordance with regulatory requirements.
+EI-4.14 Hazardous material and petroleum product storage areas (including coke materials for ground electrode facilities) will have the following features: maximum separation distance from sensitive features (watercourses/bodies); clear identification of the mate EI-4.15 All hazardous materials including petroleum products will be transported according to the procedures prescribed by provincial legislation.
+EI-4.16 Hazardous waste substances will be segregated and stored by type.
+EI-4.17 Indoor storage of flammable and combustible substances will be in fire resistant and vented enclosed storage area or building in accordance with national codes and standards.
+EI-4.18 Manitoba Hydro will approve all hazardous materials that are used on the project prior to their arrival on-site.
+EI-4.19 Non-hazardous products will be used in place of hazardous substances to the extent possible.
+EI-4.20 Orientation for Contractor and Manitoba Hydro employees working in construction areas will include hazardous materials awareness.
+EI-4.21 Pesticide storage will be in accordance with provincial legislation and Manitoba Hydro guidelines.
+EI-4.22 The Contractor will be responsible for the safe use, handling, storage and disposal of hazardous substances including waste as well as procedures for emergency conditions in accordance with provincial and federal legislation and standards.
+EI-4.23 The Contractor will monitor hazardous substance containers regularly for leaks and to ensure that labels are displayed.
+EI-4.24 The Site Environmental Officer will make routine inspections of hazardous substance storage sites to ensure that environmental protection measures are implemented and effective.
+EI-4.25 Waste oil will be transported by licensed carriers to licensed or approved waste oil recycling facilities.
+EI-4.26 Wet batteries will be stored and transported to licensed or approved waste recycling facilities.